ibexa/documentation-developer/docs/content_management/images/fastly_io.md

 ## Enable shielding

-To use Fastly Image Optimizer, you need shielding, to enable it follow steps in Fastly documentation, [Enabling and disabling shielding](https://developer.fastly.com/learning/concepts/shielding/).
+To use Fastly Image Optimizer, you need shielding.
+To enable it, follow steps in Fastly documentation, [Enabling and disabling shielding](https://developer.fastly.com/learning/concepts/shielding/).

-Before proceeding, make sure that you have the [`snippet_re_enable_shielding.vcl`](https://github.com/ibexa/fastly/blob/main/fastly/snippet_re_enable_shielding.vcl) added.
+Before proceeding, make sure that you have the [`snippet_re_enable_shielding.vcl`](https://github.com/ibexa/fastly/blob/main/fastly/snippet_re_enable_shielding.vcl) configuration file added to your project.

 You can add it using Fastly CLI: